richard-porter/dimensional-authorship/experiments/dimensional-voice-stamp-v01.md

 *Quiet Action Preference* — Ratio of action rendered through consequence and environment versus explicit statement.
 Flags text with explicit action rendering patterns inconsistent with the documented preference.

 **Critical limitation:** All five metrics operate on surface features that are subject to adversarial optimization.
 A model specifically trained to pass this scorer will eventually succeed.
 The scorer’s value is in catching unintentional drift — AI default tendencies bleeding into voice — not in providing adversarial-robust certification.
 The soul layer is the human judgment call that follows.

+**v0.2 development note — Characteristic Anomalies:** The five metrics above measure consistency against a mean.
+AI is effective at matching means.
+A more adversarially robust scorer would measure *outliers* — the characteristic anomalies that define a voice rather than its average.
+Human voice is defined by its productive errors: the sentence that runs too long, the metaphor that is slightly broken but emotionally precise, the structural choice that violates craft convention for reasons only the author could explain.
+AI smooths these out.
+The Rhythm Signature metric in particular should be extended in v0.2 to detect anomaly distribution, not just average cadence.
+This maps directly onto Tell 4 (productive incoherence) at the metric level — the scorer should look for preserved contradiction, not resolved consistency.

 -----